neverstopbuilding/blog/src/_posts/2013-01-13-10-crucial-sublime-text-plugins-for-the-php-craftsman.md

 ---
 layout: post
 title: "10 Crucial Sublime Text 2 Plugins for the PHP Craftsman"
-comments: true
 date: 2013-01-13 23:25
 permalink: /sublime-plugins-for-php
-tags: [php, sublime text 2, plugins, craftsmanship]
+tags: [php, sublime text 2, plugins, craftsmanship, text editor, phpcs, package management]
-categories: [software engineering]
+category: software engineering
 image: https://lh5.googleusercontent.com/-7kc4u8osMcg/UmsSz6ojpnI/AAAAAAAAJEM/CkWYJnjXGIQ/w1118-h630-no/plugs.jpg
 description: "Now allow me to step off my soapbox and offer you the 10 plugins that I use in my choice text editor, Sublime Text 2.
 Each will help improve your efficiency as a PHP code smith!
 I have ordered them by their usefulness should you feel inclined only to install a few."